basherr/PHP-Design-Patterns/README.md

 The structure will be re-arranged in the following manner:

   - Type Of Pattern e.g Structural, Behavioral or Creational
-    - Name of Design Pattern
+    - Name of Design Pattern e.g AbstractFactory, Command etc
-      - Real World Example
+      - Real World Example with UML diagram

 # Contribution-Guides
 Please feel free to contribute and create pull requests.